zhxyn6/BeReal_complete_ver/README.md

 - [ ] User receive notifcation when it is time to post
 - [ ] Users can make comments and view comments in posts

+## Notes

+1. When user data has been deleted from parse server, their post data should be deleted
+2. Implenment delete button that allows users to delete post

 ## License

     Copyright [2023] [Xinran Zhao]